Blog Posts

 Half-way into July (I’ll say it again, half-way into July!!!) and I’d say it’s about time to do a ruby post.
 With its intense raspberry colour, ruby is birthstone for July.
 The ruby is one of the most prized gemstones in history.
 It was thought to promote power white warding off evil.
 The ruby represents […]

-Also posted in Birthstones, Celebrities, Entertainment District, Estate Jewellery, Gemstones, rubies, Toronto Antiques on King Comments closed
+Also posted in Birthstones, Celebrities, Entertainment District, Estate Jewellery, Gemstones, Rubies, Toronto Antiques on King Comments closed

 A Vintage Wedding